 After the campsite, the paved path turns into a grassy path.
 The path runs along a cornfield.
 After the cornfield I turn left.
 A lonely tree is next to the path.
 I go straight ahead, but I have a feeling that I am not going the right way.
 I take a look in my trail booklet, I think I should have just turned right.
 I go back to the lonely tree and there I see the sign that I have missed.

 In the distance, I see a herd of cows.
 I think: hopefully, the cows are fenced off.
 When I get closer, I see that this is not the case.
-There are about 20 cows in the filed that I have to pass.
+There are about 20 cows in the field that I have to pass.
 There is no way I can walk around the herd.
 I don’t mind one or two cows on my path, but a whole herd….
 I cannot go on here.

 By now, I am quite annoyed and go back along the same path.
 On Google maps, I see whether I can go somewhere else to get to my destination.
 I turn right again at the lonely tree.
 While moping, I hope that I can turn right again further on.
 I see that at the end of the path, there is a shelter for pets.
 The closer I get, the louder the dogs start barking.
 Oh no, there is a large gate at the driveway.
 So I can’t go through here either.
 Shit, now I really have to go all the way back!